daviidy/stock_photos/README.md

 # Catalogue of photos
 The project I built is a clone of Unsplash.
-It's based on a catalogue of photos.
+It's based on a catalog of photos.
 It is not Unsplash itself because I didn't build any payments or user authentication.
 I just wanted to build a catalog, that is, a browsable list of photos that you can filter and access to the details of one photo.

 ## Project screenshot
 ![screenshot](./screenshot.png)